Underdog promo code CBSSPORTS2: Play $5, get $75 offer for NFL conference championships, more

-Underdog promo code CBSSPORTS2: $75 new user bonus for AFC, NFC Championship Games on Jan.
-25, 2026
+Underdog promo code CBSSPORTS2: $75 new user bonus for NFL Playoffs, AFC, NFC Championship games

-Underdog offers a $75 promotion for new users with the Underdog bonus code CBSSPORTS2
+Underdog offers $75 bonus for New England Patriots vs. Denver Broncos game

-Teams looking to punch their tickets to Super Bowl LX clash on Sunday when the Patriots meet the Broncos in the AFC Championship Game, and the Rams battle the Seahawks in the NFC Championship Game, making it the perfect time to use the latest Underdog promo code CBSSPORTS2.
-Quarterback Drake Maye and the Patriots will meet backup Jarrett Stidham and the Broncos, while Matthew Stafford and the Rams battle Sam Darnold and the Seahawks, leaving plenty of ways to utilize the best DFS apps.
-Also on Sunday's slate are eight NBA games, six NHL games, college hoops action and more.
-The Underdog promo code varies by location, but includes a potential Play $5 in fantasy entries, get $75 in fantasy bonus entries.
-Regardless of your location, using the Underdog bonus code CBSSPORTS2 will ensure you get the best Underdog promo code available in your state.
-Click here to get the latest Underdog promo code for new users:

 After downloading the Underdog app, here's how to get started and use the Underdog promo code CBSSPORTS2.
 Follow these steps to claim your Underdog deposit match bonus.